abhi23792/CQRS/README.md

     It contains all the controllers and the methods that will be exposed as the API endpoints to the end user.

 - Domain <br />
-    These are the Data level models/entities which can be configured with EF Core or can be used with raw data queries to fetch the data from the database.
+    These are the Data level models/entities which can be configured with EF Core or can be used with raw data queries to fetch the data from the datastore.

 - Handlers <br />
     This folder is to divide the application requirements as per the module/functional requirement and then based on module we seperate the command and query operations.